miker704/Strife/patches.md

     - When Switching channel with a Servers added the ref on the chat message input box to refocus.
     - Added extra Components to invite Server Modal including temporarly replacing redux dispatching to friends state and use a raw fetch to simulate similar loading to that of discords.
     -Added a Rescue to invite to server modal which renders the spining cubes animation while the modal resyncs its props.
+    - If user has no friends or has no friends to invite to a server (all friends of the user are joined in the server) to render a smaller version of the invite to server modal that shows a copy server link id and share it.

 ## Backend Changes